Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 Additional tax breaks would be available for placing renewable projects in low-income areas and communities where fossil fuel industries have been major employers.

-The measure would also provide consumer subsidies for items like electric vehicles, residential solar panels and electric water heaters.
+The measure would provide consumer subsidies for items like electric vehicles, residential solar panels, and electric water heaters.

-And the bill would impose the first fee on methane emissions, a major greenhouse gas, and would provide $1.5 billion to the Environmental Protection Agencies to help companies reduce methane.
+And the bill would impose the first fee on methane emissions, a major greenhouse gas, and would provide $1.5 billion to the Environmental Protection Agency to help companies reduce methane.

 Compromise but still historic